Forecast Solutions

 Overview

-This one day sales forecasting course provides a sound introduction to forecasting.
-It explains the alternative approaches to sales forecasting - judgemental forecasting, causal modelling and time series projection.
-It covers the important subject of seasonal analysis, then details a number of the most useful time series forecasting methods.
-Sales forecasting for new products and promotions is included.
-Material for this sales forecasting training is backed up with worked examples in Excel, but is geared to be beneficial regardless of any specialist software that the company may be using.
+This one-day forecasting course provides a sound introduction to sales forecasting.
+It explains the alternative approaches to forecasting including judgemental forecasting, causal modelling and time series projection.
+The training covers the important subject of seasonal analysis, then details a number of the most popular and useful sales forecasting methods.
+This introductory course is backed up with worked examples in Excel, but is geared to be beneficial regardless of what software is to be used.

 Who should attend:

-This introductory sales forecasting training is ideal for anyone wishing to gain a good background understanding of methods for sales forecasting and who wishes to get hands-on with a selection of the most popular methods.
-It is attended by managers and technicians with a wide range of job roles from demand planning, marketing, operations and supply chain departments, to name just a few.
-Delegates have come from a wide range of industries spanning consumer goods, pharmaceuticals, high tech, financial sevices and industrial sectors.
+This sales forecasting course is an ideal introduction for anyone wishing to gain a background understanding of methods for sales forecasting and get hands-on with a selection of the most effective methods.
+It is attended by managers and technicians with a wide range of job roles including forecasting, demand planning, sales and marketing, operations and supply chain.
+Delegates have come from a wide range of industries spanning consumer goods, pharmaceuticals, high tech, financial services and industrial sectors.

 Prices